You’re thinking of becoming an online ESL teacher?

 Also, we have the ability to help you get in with a particular company of your choice.

 As an experienced online ESL teacher and private tutor.
 I’ve been working hard over the months to create and perfect a course for new and experienced teachers.

 Included in this course are downloads to help you determine your hours, set financial goals, link you to the best sites to search, make your job search much easier, etc. Just head on over to https://thehomepreneurs.teachable.com/ to sign up for the course.
-Each section has downloadable PDFs for you to print and they are yours to keep.Note: The downloads are for personal use only.
-Do not share with outsiders and do not share within the group unless it’s by me.Thank you so much! ❤️
+Each section has downloadable PDFs for you to print and they are yours to keep.Note: The course is on hold until further notice.
+I am not accepting any other students as my company is currently undergoing a remodel.Thank you so much! ❤️